AntoineGlacet/AntoineGlacet.github.io/README.md

 - [ ] run staticman from homeserver for comments
 - [ ] enable site search
 - [ ] site author and about page
+- [ ] SEO, social sharing, and analytics settings
 - [ ] html compression
 - [ ] full site layout (about, collectins, tags, etc)
 - [ ] first 3 posts
+- [ ] enable TOC
+- [ ] enable tags and categories collections
+- [ ] image and short descripiton in the post list
+- [ ] rework the layout for home page